realworldocaml/book/en/prologue.md

 * _Garbage collection_ for automatic memory management, now a feature of almost every modern high-level language.
-* _First-class functions_ that can be passed around like ordinary values, as seen in Javascript and C#.
+* _First-class functions_ that can be passed around like ordinary values, as seen in JavaScript and C#.
 * _Static type-checking_ to increase performance and reduce the number of runtime errors, as found in Java and C#.
 * _Parametric polymorphism_, which enables the construction of